Marranitos are are amongst the most popular Mexican sweet bread, or pan dulce.

 - Place the dough pieces in the fridge for 2 hours.

+Is refrigerating cookie dough necessary?
 In this case, YES!
 Refrigerating cookie dough will help in holding the shape better.
 This is especially important for cut-out cookies like this one.
 When it’s cold, the fat solidifies and the cookies won’t spread.

 - Remove the dough from the fridge.

-- Roll out and cut out the marranitos.
+- Cut out the marranitos.

 Work with the dough quickly.
 Do not let it get warm.
 If you see it getting warm, return to the fridge.